 HW and Elizabeth Mankell had nine children.
 Amanda, born in 1864, was their fourth child, the last child to be born Northfield.
 In 1864 HW and Elizabeth began the process of obtaining a homestead in Kandiyohi County MN, and soon after moved to St. Cloud, MN.

-Amanda and Julius married in the spring of 1881 and had 5 children.
+Amanda and Julius married in on April 9, 1882, and had 5 children.
 The family moved from Willmar MN to Minneapolis in 1892.
 Julius left Amanda when the children were young.
 (In 1900 he married again and moved to Washington State.)

 In 1899 Amanda filed for divorce and on November 8 1899 the Willmar Tribune wrote